 Keep reading to learn how to ease heartburn with nine at-home remedies.

 Eat Smaller, More Frequent Meals

 Feller suggests eating smaller, more frequent meals, aka four to six light meals versus the typical breakfast, lunch, and dinner.
-This may wrack havoc on your holiday feasting, but according to Feller, smaller meals are easier to digest—and easier on the esophagus.
+This may wreak havoc on your holiday feasting, but according to Feller, smaller meals are easier to digest—and easier on the esophagus.
 Larger portions of food can cause stomach pressure and push acids up into the esophagus, causing heartburn.
-The goal with eating lighter portions more frequently is to reduce that stomach pressure.
+The goal of eating lighter portions more frequently is to reduce that stomach pressure.

 To trick your body into feeling fuller quicker, try upping your intake of soluble fiber, proteins, and veggies.